shaq4dev/biblexplosiongroup.org/readme.md

     * This is not a page, just a title that upon click it reveals a dropdown with these other menu items.

 ==== **Slides** ====

+Shaquille B - May 09, 2023 {

+    * Search will be able to search {slides} by title.
+    * Top of page there will be 2 buttons that user will be able to press to toggle between Grid view, and List View.
+    * [Grid View] 3 x 3 display of {slide} links > When grid surpass 9 items, user will be able to click forward (>) to display page 2... page 3... etc.
+    * [List View] display a {list} of 20 links > When grid surpass 20 items, user will be able to click forward (>) to display page 2... page 3... etc.

+    * Page Footer

+}

 ==== **xxx END xxx** ====

 ==== **Study Material** ====

+Shaquille B - May 09, 2023 {

+    * Search will be able to search {study material} by title.
+    * Top of page there will be 2 buttons that user will be able to press to toggle between Grid view, and List View.
+    * [Grid View] 3 x 3 display of {study material} links > When grid surpass 9 items, user will be able to click forward (>) to display page 2... page 3... etc.
+    * [List View] display a {study material} of 20 links > When grid surpass 20 items, user will be able to click forward (>) to display page 2... page 3... etc.

+    * Page Footer

+}

 ==== **xxx END xxx** ====

 ==== **Rewatch** ====